anornkun/ecash_node_tools/README.md

 ### upgrade node version (linux)

-The script checks [Bitcoin ABC's site](https://download.bitcoinabc.org/latest/linux/) for the latest linux node version, and if it is not already running, downloads and runs it, and removes the old version.
+The upgrade.sh script checks [Bitcoin ABC's site](https://download.bitcoinabc.org/latest/linux/) for the latest linux node version, and if it is not already running, downloads and runs it, and removes the old version.

 In the same directory where your bitcoin-abc-x.xx.x directory is located, run: